13 Best Valladolid Cenotes

 Cenote Kikil

-Cenote Kikil is certainly a lesser known cenote near Valladolid.
+Cenote Kikil is certainly a lesser-known cenote near Valladolid.
 It’s situated around 40 miles (64.3 km) from the city on the route to Rio Lagartos Biosphere Reserve (home to flamingos and pink lakes at Los Coloradas).
 It’s a popular stop along the way, but that doesn’t mean you shouldn’t make a dedicated day trip to this cenote.

-The community-owned Cenote Kikil, with its emerald green water, is cool and refreshing, and feels very natural compared to some more developed cenotes in the area.
-You may find yourself swimming alongside a local family, or a handful of other visitors – it’s not very busy.
-This open-air cenote is surrounded by nature, but there’s also a restaurant handily located here so you can stop for some lunch after your swim.
+You may find yourself swimming alongside a local family or a handful of other visitors – it’s not very busy.
+This open-air cenote is surrounded by nature, but there’s also a restaurant handily located here, so you can stop for some lunch after your swim.

 Sacred Cenote